Introduction

 Cell Growth and Division:

-It helps cells divide and grow in a healthy way, which is very important for a baby who is proliferating.
+It helps cells divide and grow in a healthy way, which is very important for a proliferating baby.

 Food Sources: